 The TOE stores passwords in a variety of locations depending on their use and encryption.
 They cannot be viewed by any user regardless of the user's role.
 The VCR user passwords are stored in the OS hashed by SHA-512.
-Web GUI passwords are stored in the Postgres Database hashed with SHA-256.
-The password for connecting to supportnet.niksun.com for updates is stored with AES128.
-The password used to connect to an instance of a NetDetector/NetVCR is encrypted with AES.
+Web GUI passwords are stored in the PostgreSQL Database hashed with SHA-256.
 Pre-shared keys, symmetric keys, and private keys cannot be accessed in plaintext form by any user.
-There is an underlying hardware clock that is used for accurate timekeeping and synchronization to other devices on the network.
+There is an underlying hardware clock that is used for accurate timekeeping and is set by the Security Administrator.
 Power-on self-tests are executed automatically when the cryptographic module is loaded into memory.
 It verifies its own integrity using an HMAC-SHA-256 digest computed at build time and also tests all algorithms for integrity.
 The TOE also performs self-tests on the CPU, RAM, and disk components.
 The TOE's DRBG also performs its own health tests.

 The version of the TOE is verified via the CLI or web GUI.
-The TOE is updated by the VCR user by transferring the software via the CLI.
+The TOE is updated by the VCR user via the CLI.
 Updated software images are downloaded to the SCP Server and are transferred to the TOE via the SCP using SSH.
 The administrator is also capable of copying the image to a CD and manually loading it to the TOE.
 The TOE conducts a hash verification on the system image using SHA-256 against the known hash to ensure the integrity of the update.